-(2) Represents the annual stock option award and the annual RSU award that we are obligated to grant to each non-employee director in 2022 pursuant to our non-employee director compensation program.
-Under our non-employee director compensation program, each non-employee director who has served on our board of directors for at least six months will receive an annual grant of an option to purchase 26,800 shares of common stock and an RSU award for 8,933 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders.
+(2) Represents the annual stock option award and the annual RSU award that we are obligated to grant to each non-employee director in 2023 pursuant to our non-employee director compensation program.
+Under our non-employee director compensation program, each non-employee director who has served on our board of directors for at least six months will receive an annual grant of an option to purchase 36,000 shares of common stock and an RSU award for 12,000 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders.
 The stock options granted to our non-employee directors will have an exercise price equal to the fair market value of our common stock on the date of grant and will expire ten years after the date of grant.
 The annual stock options and RSUs granted to our non-employee directors are scheduled to vest, subject to the director's continued service on our board of directors, with respect to 100% of the shares on the first anniversary of the grant date or, if earlier, immediately prior to the next annual meeting of stockholders occurring after the date.
-Stock options and RSUs for non-employee directors are granted automatically and without the need for any further action by the board of director stock option grants and RSU awards shall be automatically adjusted in the event of any stock split, reverse stock split, stock dividend, recapitalization, combination of shares, reclassification of shares, spin-off or other similar change in capitalization or event effecting our common stock, or any distribution to holders of our common stock other than ordinary cash dividend.
-Excludes (i) options and RSU awards that the non-employee directors will be entitled to receive under our non-employee director compensation program for subsequent years following 2022 and (ii) any discretionary awards that any non-employee director may be awarded under the Amended Plan, in each case because such potential awards are not currently determinable.
+Stock options and RSUs for non-employee directors are granted automatically and without the need for any further action by the board of directors or any of its committees under our stock incentive plan generally in effect at the time of grant.
+The share amounts for non-employee director stock option grants and RSU awards shall be automatically adjusted in the event of any stock split, reverse stock split, stock dividend, recapitalization, combination of shares, reclassification of shares, spin-off or other similar change in capitalization or event effecting our common stock, or any distribution to holders of our common stock other than an ordinary cash dividend.
+Excludes (i) options and RSU awards that the non-employee directors will be entitled to receive under our non-employee director compensation program for subsequent years following 2023 and (ii) any discretionary awards that any non-employee director may be awarded under the Amended Plan, in each case because such potential awards are not currently determinable.